Singapore Tamils: Demographics

+as the dominant home language across Singapore's Indian community.

 Status

 Tamil is one of the four official languages of Singapore.
 Tamil is taught as a second language in most government schools from primary to junior college levels.
 Tamil is an examinable subject at all major nationwide exams.
 There is a daily Tamil newspaper printed in Singapore, Tamil Murasu.
 There is a full-time radio station, Oli 96.8FM, and a full-fledged television channel, Vasantham.

 Little India

 Little India, Singapore is an ethnic place of Indians located in the east of Singapore and mostly follows the Tamil cultural heritage system.